gxc-siddhartha/C-Practicals/README.md

        2. Call by Reference
    28. Write a program to calculate factorial and GCD using recursion and non-recursion functions.
    29. Write a program to search the given element by using linear search.
+   30. Write a program to sort the given elements using bubble sort technique.